Blog – Posted on Monday, Jan 28

 Eleven-year-old Charlie Bucket’s life is turned upside down when he finds a Golden Ticket that gives him access to Willy Wonka’s Chocolate Factory.
 So are young readers’ heads, as they experience the magic of the Chocolate Factory (and Oompa-Loompas) for the first time in Roald Dahl’s cherished children’s book.

 Wilbur, the runt of his litter, is spared from certain death, thanks to a little girl named Fern.
 But his life takes a turn when he is sold to Homer Zuckerman, who eventually plans to butcher him, and meets a kind-hearted spider called Charlotte.
-A staple of children’s literature — and the bestselling children’s paperback of all time.
+Charlotte's Web is a staple of children’s literature — and the bestselling children’s paperback of all time.

 20. The Call of the Wild by Jack London